wuxxin/machine-bootstrap/README.md

 # Machine bootstrap

-Unattended ssh installer of Ubuntu 18.04/19.04/19.10 with build in recovery image,
+Unattended ssh installer of Ubuntu 18.04/19.04/19.10 with buildin recovery image,
-    root storage on luks encrypted zfs and other specialized storage layouts, to be executed on a linux liveimage/recoveryimage system via ssh.
+    root storage on luks encrypted zfs or other specialized storage layouts, to be executed from a linux liveimage/recoveryimage system via ssh.

 It serves two use case:
 + as an experimental Desktop/Laptop for getting experience with this setup